 As any changes in the fair value of the Group's investment portfolio at any given point in time can affect profit or loss significantly, the Board measures the underlying trading performance of the Group excluding the gains or losses on its investments.
 This is based on a measure of EBITDA stated before share-based payments, exceptional items, movements in the fair value of investments and the IFRS 9 loans receivable expected credit loss provision, but after interest income under the effective interest method as this is considered to be part of the trading activities of the Group ("Trading EBITDA").
-The Trading EBITDA for the year to 31 August 2020 was £3.5 million (2019: £1.8 million).
+The Trading EBITDA for the year to 31 August 2021 was £1.3 million (2020: £3.5 million following dividend receipts of £3.2 million which did not re-occur in 2021).